 Choose your account and campaign.
 On the next step, you’ll see all the keywords, grouped.
 For each ad group, cross-group negative keywords are collected.

 Let’s say you’re running a campaign for a shoe store.
-You create an ad group “women shoes.”
+You create an ad group called “women shoes.”
 To be sure that your ads will show on the relevant queries, you add the negative keyword “men shoes” at the campaign level.
-Later, you create a new ad group “men shoes.”
+Later, you create a new ad group called “men shoes.”
 You notice that impressions are too low.
-The problem is that the campaign-level keyword “men shoes” is blocking the namesake ad group.
+The issue is that the campaign-level keyword “men shoes” is blocking the namesake ad group.